nealhalper/USDA_production/README.md

 3) What organization types are reperesented in production of fruit and vegetables?
 4) How many fruit and vegetable farms are corporate, partnerships, research/institution based, or family & individual owned?
 5) How do different organization types rank in terms of land operated?
 Has this changed over the past 10 years?
 6) Are there certain states in the USA that are dominated by corporate, partnership, or family & individually owned fruit and vegetable farms?

+## Problems and Hurdles

 ## Technologies Used